IAmTrial/SlashDiablo-Maphack/src/bh/config/colonini/README.md

 It was named as such because there wasn't a name that for this config file type, other than "BH Config Format" or "Colon-Delimited Config Format".
 The file format is basically INI with a colon key-value delimiter, and some extensions for mapped values.

 ## Syntax
 The syntax is quite simple.
 Key-value pairings come in the form of `key: value`.
-Each entry can only occupy one line, unless the backslash appears as the last character in the line.
+Each entry can only occupy one line.

 ```
 // This is a comment.